HalfDragonLucy/Guilty-Gear-Strive-Mod-Manager/README.md

 ## Roadmap

-- Change UI to be per-character for a clearer view.
+- Change UI to be per-character for a clearer view
-- Add a "Options" tab.
+- Add a "Options" tab
-- Game Location Change.
+- Game Location Change
-- Font Change.
+- Font Change
-- Background Change.
+- Background Change
-- Transparancy.
+- Transparancy
-- Color Theme.
+- Color Theme
-- Add a "Play With" tab for external programs to run at the same time. (ex: GG-Struggle)
+- Add a "Play With" tab